Enhanced Relaxed Physical Factorization preconditioner for coupled poromechanics: Numerical Results

 \subsection{Test1: Mandel's problem}

-This is a classical benchmark for validating coupled poromechanical models.
-The problem consists of a porous slab, discretized by a cartesian grid, sandwiched between rigid, frictionless, and impermeable plates (Figure \ref{fig:Man}).
-For a detailed description of the test case the reader can refer to \cite{CasWhiFer16,FriCasFer19}.
+This is a classical benchmark for validating coupled poromechanical models. {The problem consists of a porous slab with section $2a\times2b$, discretized by a cartesian grid, sandwiched between rigid, frictionless, and impermeable plates (Figure \ref{fig:Man}).
+For the sake of simplicity, we set $a=b$}.
+A detailed description of the test case is reported in \cite{CasWhiFer16,FriCasFer19}.
 This test case has mainly a theoretical value and is used to investigate the properties of ERPF1 and ERPF2 for a wide range of time step, $\Delta t$, and characteristic mesh size, $h$, values.
-In particular, four grids progressively refined are considered as shown in Table \ref{tab:Mangrids}.
+In particular, four grids progressively refined are considered as shown in Table \ref{tab:Mangrids}. { The time-step size is defined with respect to the characteristic consolidation time $t_c$ of the problem.
+This allows for testing the solver behavior at any stage of the consolidation process independently of the specific material parameters, i.e., the medium compressibility and permeability.
+Hence, the analysis carried out in this test case provides also information about the parameter-robustness of the proposed algorithms. }

 First of all, we analyze how the eigenspectrum of $\hat{K}_\ell^{-1} \hat{K}$ and $\hat{A}_\ell^{-1} \hat{A}$ changes with the ratios $\alpha/\alpha_K$ and $\alpha/\alpha_A$, respectively.
 Figure \ref{fig:eig_spe} provides such eigenspectra for the coarsest discretization ($a/h=10$).
-As the separation between $\alpha$ and the limiting values $\alpha_K$ and $\alpha_A$ increases, the largest eigenvalue progressively grows and the eigenspectrum is less and less clustered, as theoretically predicted by the result of Theorem \ref{thm:thm1}.
-As a consequence, the global RPF performance is expected to get worse.
+As the separation between $\alpha$ and the limiting values $\alpha_K$ and $\alpha_A$ increases, the largest eigenvalue progressively grows and the eigenspectrum is less and less clustered, as theoretically predicted by the result of Theorem \ref{thm:thm1}. {This is basically due to the increase of the condition number of $\hat{K}$ and $\hat{A}$ with respect to that of $K$ and $A$, respectively.
+The numerical values for the cases reported in Figure \ref{fig:eig_spe} are provided in Table \ref{tab:illcond}, while the general behavior obtained varying $\alpha$ is shown in Figure \ref{fig:illcond}.
+In other words, $\hat{K}$ and $\hat{A}$ are getting closer and closer to a singular matrix as $\alpha\rightarrow 0$, and consequently} the global RPF performance is expected to get worse.
 The application of Method 1 and Method 2 allows to overcome such an issue.